 Location: Koblenz, Germany

-Michael Reid wrote:Have you considered bandaging/fusing some of the "clock" pieces together, in Square 1 (or other) style?
-This might make it even more challenging.
+Michael Reid wrote:Have you considered bandaging/fusing some of the "clock" pieces together, in Square 1 (or other) style? :idea: This might make it even more challenging.

 That one has been made before by Olivier Polspoel